abh1navrawat/learnt/README.md

 # learnt
-new things that i learn while doing coing
+new things that i learn while doing coding